What is Anime Planet or Anime-Planet? – For Parents

 As a parent you should know that many of the titles have adult themes .
 Topics include teen pregnancy, Sexual Abuse, prostitution, Drug Use, or others.
 A quick search led to over 16,000 videos that include these topics.
 That’s obviously a lot so if you have young children, you should monitor and approve (or disapprove) what they watch.
 Anime can be very “adult”.
 Don’t think of them as only cartoons.
 They can have very adult topics.

 To give you an idea, I was able to find 45,000 videos on the site.
 There are probably more when you search.
-If 16,000 have adult themes then about 1 in 3 anime may not be appropriate for your child.
+If 16,000 have adult themes then about 1 in 3 anime may not be appropriate for your child and they certainly would not be appropriate at a child’s happy birthday party.

 Anyway, below is the full press release announcing the service from the parent company HIDIVE.
 I hope this article will help you find appropriate anime for your child.